Latest updates - June 12, 2025

 Construction schedule and impacts

-Construction of the Highland Section will begin May 12, 2025 (after UW-Madison graduation) and is scheduled to be complete by Labor Day 2025 (before the UW is back in session).
+Construction of the Highland Section began May 12, 2025 (after UW-Madison graduation) and is scheduled to be complete by Labor Day 2025 (before UW is back in session).

 Public involvement